shimaken-git/Lambda_zmp_walk-STM32F4/README.md

 # Usage
 You perform the operation of the robot from a console connected to UART.
+The communication with the higher CPU uses this UART, too.
+When The Robot stoods up, he confirms specific FLASH domain and judge it whether he is connected to the CPU, or he is connected to the console.

-At first you switch of the lower body of the robot.
+At first you switch of the lower body (in other words it is both legs) of the robot.

 \> lbp default 1 20 : robot power on lower body at default parameters.